damat-le/damat-le.github.io/_pages/about.md

 My scholarship belongs to the first cycle of the [Italian National Ph.D.
 Program in Artificial Intelligence](https://www.phd-ai.it/en/359-2/), an innovative program aiming to create a fluorishing Italian research ecosystem around Artificial Intelligence.
 In particular, I ranked 4° in the national competition established to select the most suitable candidates for investigating AI applications to Industry 4.0.

-I'm mainly interested in multi-agent systems.
+I'm mainly interested in multi-agent systems in which agents are endowed with deep cognitive skills.
 I previously worked on Mean Field Games under the supervision of Prof.[François Delarue](https://math.unice.fr/~delarue/) at [Université Côte d’Azur](https://univ-cotedazur.fr/).
 <br>
 <br>